 SJJPA contracts with Amtrak for dedicated feeder bus services, and Amtrak then contracts with bus operators.
 The bus routes function as part of the San Joaquins, with coordinated connections, guaranteed seating, integrated fares and ticketing procedures, and inclusion in Amtrak's central information and reservation system in the same manner as the trains.
-Ridership for these routes is shown on Table 2.7.
-The current Thruway bus routes and their origins/destinations are as follows:
+FY 2019 rRidership for these routes is shown on Table 2.7.
+The FY 2019 (pre-Covid-19) current Thruway bus routes and their origins/destinations are as follows:2

-\\Aggregate of both Las Vegas bus stops.
+$[\]hbox{Aggregate of both Las Vegas bus stops.}\\$

-\\\Aggregate of all Yosemite Valley bus stops
+^{}Aggregate of all Yosemite Valley bus stops

-&lt;sup>2 Cities designated with asterisks (\) are not serviced by all schedules on the route.
+2 Cities designated with asterisks () are not serviced by all schedules on the route.